-When deciding how to deal with your debt, one important factor to consider is how your ability to access credit and how this might be affected in the future.
+When deciding how to deal with debt, one important factor to consider is the ability to access credit and how this might be affected in the future.
 Below we outline what DMPs could mean for credit scores.

 Debt Management Plans are an Informal Solution

 Debt Management Plans (DMPs) are an informal solution to problem debt, which means there is nothing legally preventing you from applying for further credit.
 However, it is a good idea to speak to your DMP advisor before doing so, since your creditors might be reluctant to continue with the plan if you are taking on more credit whilst paying them back at a lower rate.

 Charity DMP providers will usually require that you do not take on any further credit during the course of the DMP, but some private providers might have a different policy.

 If you were to apply for credit, during or just after a DMP, you should bear in mind you’re your credit score will be lowered.
 When you apply for credit, potential lenders will be able to see that you have been making payments towards your debts which are lower than you had originally agreed to.
 This will affect whether or not they decide to lend to you.